giacomopiccinini/Docker/DeepLearning/README.md

 `docker exec -it my_container bash`

 This will open up the bash prompt, and we can start using Ubuntu's CLI commands.
-Remeber to type `exit` to close it.
+Remember to type `exit` to close it.
 In order to run (python) scripts in a container, we need not have its shell open (even though we could do that).
 It is sufficient to call, from our local machine:

 `docker exect -it my_container python my_script.py`